mayamali2800/-Hr-Analystics-employess-retention/README.md

 This KPI is to find out the relation the between Job role vs Work Life Balance.

 ![Screenshot 2024-04-24 152939](https://github.com/mayamali2800/-Hr-Analystics-employess-retention/assets/167747762/e1c7c55b-e140-4de8-9a13-aacc4f994df4)

-### Insights for KPI 5
-- For Research directors and the laboratory technicians the work life balance is poor.
-- For the Sales representatives , managers , Manufacturing Directors and the Sales executives the work life balance is fair.
-- For Research Scientists , Healthcare representatives und Developers the work life balance is good.
-- For human resources the work life balance is excellent.

   # snapshot of Dashboard